-This is a timeline of our history of the Scarborough Maritime Heritage Centre from the formation of the SMHC itself, to our fundraising over the years to the present day.
+This is a timeline of the Scarborough Maritime Heritage Centre from its formation to our tenth birthday in 2019.

 - In 2003 thirty boxes of photographs, log books, certificates, harbour records and maritime memorabilia were donated to the group to be saved for future generations.
 In 2009 we were given another lifetime collection of over 25,000 maritime photographs.